By Ryan Ashton

 Despite the fact that stress carries a price tag of around $300 billion annually to the US market, and more people than ever before are feeling stressed and exhausted at work, the symptoms can often go unnoticed.

-Many managers say they are able to recognize the early signs of employee burnout, but they can often be looking for the wrong signals.
+Many managers say they are be able to recognize the early signs of employee burnout, but they can often be looking for the wrong signals.
 Someone could be completely overwhelmed, mentally, and you’d never know.

 Burnout often doesn’t look like what we expect it to.
 The huge meltdowns that we associate with work-related pressure might never even occur.
 And even if they do, it’s more likely to be caused by an individual stressor in a particular moment and not by the factors that have been contributing to the overall feelings of stress and anxiety.
 Mental burnout can often be silent, without fuss, and happening right in front of your eyes.